 As I mentioned above, Freelancing gives you freedom, but freedom never comes free.
 You need to be self-disciplined.
 As an online freelancer, you can easily get distracted, but you have to be sincere about your work and always focus on it.

 You might have read, “Time is money.”
 But in freelancing it’s key to success.
 Always complete your projects within deadlines.
 Make sure you have good time management skills; if you don’t have one, then work on it.
 Because as soon as you move ahead in your freelance career options, you will get stuck in multiple things.
 These skills will help you stay organized.

 Companies arrange events, trips and reward their employees for keeping them motivated because demotivation drags them away from creativity.
 In Freelancing, you work alone from home, and many factors demotivate you.

-All these factors, including family problems, the bad day, not enough earning, can easily drag you away from your work.
+All these factors, including family problems, the bad day, not enough earnings, can easily drag you away from your work.
 So, it’s better to keep yourself with things that keep you motivated.
 You can watch movies, photos, or listen to motivational music, to keep pushing you for more.

-Undoubtedly, planning is the first step towards success in every field.
+Undoubtedly, planning is the first step toward success in every field.
 Similarly, if you want to be a successful freelancer, you need to be an efficient planner and plan about all the projects, which projects to accept and reject, project deadlines, and much more.